TechnoZombie/DeadParrot/README.md

 3. After recording:
    - A "ping" sound is played (helps to trigger VOX on radios in time for the full file to be played back).
    - The recorded audio is played back through the computer audio output.
+   - *If Spy Mode is enabled, playback is skipped.*

 ---

 ## 🔄 Typical Use Case